-This Discussion Group meets regularly in cooperation with Monterey Peninsula College.
-For 2018, meetings from January through March are scheduled according to the Great Decisions Series (below).
-After that, the Discussion Group meets monthly, typically on the second Monday of each month.
+Meetings from January through March are based on the Foreign Policy Association Great Decisions Series (see the box below).
+After that, the Discussion Group meets monthly to discuss other topics, typically on the second Monday of each month from 4:00 p.m. to 5:30 p.m.
 Exact dates and topics are listed in The Passport newsletter and in the News and Events section of this page.

 WACMB/CSUMB-OLLI Discussion Group

-Meetings are held from 4:00 p.m. to 5:30 p.m. at the CSUMB-OLLI campus at 8 Upper Ragsdale Drive in Monterey.
+Meetings are held on Mondays from 4:00 p.m. to 5:30 p.m. at the CSUMB-OLLI campus at 8 Upper Ragsdale Drive in Monterey.
 Parking is free and available in front of the building.
 Classrooms are located on the 2nd floor, accessible via stairs or elevator.

 There is no fee, but participants must enroll in classes via the OLLI-CSUMB registration system.